 The IPO closed on November 17, 2022.
 On December 14, 2022, the underwriters partially exercised the option to purchase 1,035,540 additional shares.
-The sale pursuant to the exercise of the underwriters' option to purchase additional shares is expected to close on December 16, 2022, upon which we will issue 1,035,540 shares of common stock for additional gross proceeds of \$12.9 million.
-We estimate the aggregate net proceeds from the IPO, including the exercise by the underwriters of their option to purchase additional shares, will be approximately \$99.8 million, after deducting underwriting discounts and commissions of \$7.5 million, but before deducting offering expenses payable by us, which are estimated to be \$2.9 million.
+The sale pursuant to the exercise of the underwriters' option to purchase additional shares closed on December 16, 2022, upon which we issued 1,035,540 shares of common stock for additional gross proceeds of \$12.9 million.
+We received aggregate net proceeds from the IPO, including the exercise by the underwriters of their option to purchase additional shares, of \$99.8 million, after deducting underwriting discounts and commissions of \$7.5 million, but before deducting offering expenses payable by us of \$3.6 million.
 We also completed a private placement which closed concurrently with the IPO, in which we issued and sold 400,000 shares of our common stock at \$12.50 per share to Chione Limited, an existing investor.
 We received aggregate net proceeds of \$4.7 million, after deducting the placement agent fee.
 In connection with our IPO and Concurrent Private Placement, no payments were made by us to directors, officers or persons owning ten percent or more of our common stock or to their associates or to our affiliates.
-There has been no material change in the planned use of proceeds from our IPO and Concurrent Private Placement as described in the Prospectus.
+As of March 31, 2023, we had used \$10.1 million of the net proceeds from the IPO.
+We have invested the net proceeds from the offering in money market funds, short-term investments, and long-term investments.
+There has been no material change in the planned use of proceeds from our IPO and Concurrent Private Placement as described in our final prospectus filed with the SEC pursuant to Rule 424(b)(4) under the Securities Act on November 16, 2022.